The Current fees in 2021 are:

-The Technology Levy will apply to Years 7 to 10 by the year 2021.
+The Laptop Hire Fee applies to Years 7 to 10.
 This is in-line with the roll-out of student laptops.

 There is a very compassionate process for those parents, who through genuine financial hardship are unable to pay all or part of the College fees.
-Such cases are considered by the Business Manager, the Principal and the College Finance Committee.
-Confidentiality is assured and some documentation will be required.
+Such cases are considered by the Principal and Business Manager; confidentiality is assured and documentation will be required.

 Pursuit of Non-Payment of Fees

 The College will pursue payment of fees where no arrangement has been made for delayed settlement.
-This can ultimately mean the use of a debt collection agency or the legal system, where requests for payment by the College have failed.
+This can ultimately mean the use of a debt collection agency or the legal system, where requests by the College for payment of school fees have failed.

 Withdrawal from School

-Ten weeks notice of withdrawal of a boy from the School is required.
+Ten school weeks notice of withdrawal of a student from the College is required.
 Upon withdrawal, parents remain liable for a weekly pro-rata portion of all fees up to the withdrawal date or a date ten weeks after notice is given whichever is the latest.
-Notice of withdrawal must be made in writing to the Principal, not to any other member of school staff.
+Notice of withdrawal must be made in writing to the Principal.

 The College insures its own property.
 It does not insure the belongings of any student.